 - The cucurbit breeding project produces cucumber, melon and squash varieties, as well as peppers for disease resistance, superior flavor and adaptation to the Northeaster US.
 This project is working with the Northern Organic Vegetable Improvement Collaborative, which aims to develop and deliver improved vegetables varieties selected for superior performance in organic growing systems.

 - Another breeding project develops new potato varieties adapted to the Northeast that meet the ever-changing needs of the regional potato industry.
 Recent releases include 'Marcy', a high-yielding cultivar designed for making potato chips, 'Adirondack Red', a red-skinned, red-fleshed specialty variety, and 'Lehigh', a widely-adapted, scab-resistant, yellow-flesh line.

 - Research projects on tomatoes focus on breeding fresh market varieties for disease resistance, in particular early and late blight.
 Onion variety breeding focus on pest and disease resistance, in particular Botrytis leaf blight, which results in huge losses for onion growers.

-The CALS Bioenergy Feedstock Project is the only project of its kind devoted to exploring the many species of field grass that grow in the Northeast and their potential as sources for biofuels.
-The project has about 75 acres of different warm- and cool-season perennial grass varieties, including 12 varieties of switchgrass alone.
-Research on production of bioenergy feedstock was initiated to provide farmers and producers with information on planting and managing grasses and other crops for the emerging agricultural energy industry in the Northeast.
+- The CALS Bioenergy Feedstock Project is devoted to exploring the many species of field grass that grow in the Northeast.
+The project researches warm- and cool-season perennial grass varieties, to provide farmers and producers with information on planting and managing grasses and other crops for feedstock and bioenergy.